Spacekek/Raytracer/readme.txt

 Notes:
 GPU implementation uses a fragment shader.
-For the anti-aliasing (only on cpu version), we use an existing FXAA implementation, applied in the fragment shader to not slow down the raytracer too much.
+For the anti-aliasing (only on cpu version and not for OSX), we use an existing FXAA implementation, applied in the fragment shader to not slow down the raytracer too much.
-The controls are: w, a, s, d for movement, arrow keys or mouse for rotation, q, e for field of view, space and shift for up and down.
-Enter for debug mode (only on cpu version).
+The controls are: w, a, s, d for movement, arrow keys or mouse for rotation, q, e for field of view, space and shift for up and down,. ctrl for moving faster.
+Enter for debug mode (only on cpu version). g for toggling between cpu and gpu version.
+Textures from images only work for windows.
+Parallelized using parallel-for.
+Mirror reflection is using a loop instead of recursion on the gpu version (glsl does not support recursion).